jkompan/real-time/README.md

 # real-time
-Small real time data processing app for forecasting electricity use.
+Small dockerized real time data processing app for forecasting electricity use.
 Using Kafka for streaming meteorological and energy data.